Mountain landscape in China

 Chinese citizens, permanent residents and (dependant on region) expats can access public healthcare through China’s government insurance plans.
 Most expats use private insurance as the public health institutions are slower and many treatments (including emergency transportation) are not covered by government plans.

-If you are relocating to China for work, your employer is likely to provide you with the necessary health insurance.
-The premiums of Chinese state insurance are often high and coverage is limited.
-If you are self-employed, you can also benefit from the national plans, but all contributions must be made privately.
+For example: If you are relocating to China for work, your employer will often provide you with the necessary health insurance; similarly if you are working for an international company based in China, you are usually offered their own insurance plan or if you are self-employed, you can also benefit from the national plans but you’ll have to make these contributions privately.

-Emergency Care
+Emergency care

 Unfortunately, due to a shortage of state-regulated ambulances across China, private or ‘black’ ambulances have been used to meet demand.
 Many of these vehicles are unauthorised and staffed by unqualified professionals, so all expats are advised to avoid them.

-Getting a Doctor’s Appointment in China
+Getting a doctor’s appointment in China

-Taking an appointment with your family physician or doctor is not common in China, as locals tend to go straight to the hospital for any medical problem.
-In order to get an appointment with a physician at a hospital, you would need to use an online service Locally, there are apps where you can see available doctors at hospitals in your area and book a consultation.
-Your doctor will then assess you and either run tests, prescribe you medicine or ask you to stay in if needed (for a surgery or observation).
-Be aware that not all applications have English interfaces, and some pages will only be available in Chinese.
+Booking an appointment with your doctor is not common in China, as locals tend to go straight to the hospital for any medical problem.
+To get an appointment with a physician at a hospital, you would need to use an online service.
+Locally, there are apps where you can see available doctors at hospitals in your area and book a consultation.
+Your doctor will assess you and then either run tests, prescribe you medicine or ask you to stay in if needed, for example, a surgery or observation.

 Chinese Prescriptions and Pharmacies